PW999/home-assistant-ansible/README.md

 This playbook installs the latest Home Assistant Supervised on Debian/Raspbian/Ubuntu.

-**IMPORTANT NOTICE: the playbook is currently broken because Home Assistant replaced the supervisor script with a deb package**

 More information about the Home Assistant supervised installer can be found in [the official supervised repo](https://github.com/home-assistant/supervised-installer)

 ## Project Description